-It stands to reason that Microsoft and Bethesda would make this an exclusive title because of the former's purchase of the latter earlier this year, but Xbox has said exclusivity deals on new games from Bethesda will be decided on a case by case basis so it's hard to be certain.
+It stands to reason that Microsoft and Bethesda would make this an exclusive title because of the former's purchase of the latter, but Xbox has said exclusivity deals on new games from Bethesda will be decided on a case by case basis so it's hard to be certain.
 At the very least, we should expect Fallout 5 to be a title for Xbox Game Pass.

 Considering console lifecycles usually last about seven years, it seems likely we would see Fallout 5 release on these systems before the next, next-generation systems are going to be introduced.

 Fallout 5 location and setting: where could it be set?